Lyonk71/pandas-dedupe/README.md

     #Keeping these files will eliminate the need to retrain your model in the future.
     #If you would like to retrain your model, just delete the settings and training files.

-### Fuzzy Left Join

-    import pandas as pd
-    import pandas_dedupe

-    #load dataframes
-    df_left = pd.read_csv('file_a.csv')
-    df_right= pd.read_csv('file_b.csv')

-    #initiate matching
-    df_final = pandas_dedupe.left_join(df_left, df_right, ['field_1', 'field_2', 'field_3', 'field_4'])

-    #send output to csv
-    df_final.to_csv('df_left_join_output.csv')

-    #------------------------------additional details------------------------------

-    #Use identical field names when linking dataframes.

-    #Record linkage should only be used on dataframes that have been deduplicated.

-    #A training file and a settings file will be created while running Dedupe.
-    #Keeping these files will eliminate the need to retrain your model in the future.
-    #If you would like to retrain your model, just delete the settings and training files.

 # Advanced Usage